rickstaa/stable-learning-control/docs/algorithms/td3.rst

 TD3 concurrently learns two Q-functions, :math:`Q_{\phi_1}` and :math:`Q_{\phi_2}`, by mean square Bellman error minimization, in almost the same way that DDPG learns its single Q-function.
 To show exactly how TD3 does this and how it differs from normal DDPG, we'll work from the innermost part of the loss function outwards.

 First: **target policy smoothing**.
 Actions used to form the Q-learning target are based on the target policy, :math:`\mu_{\theta_{\text{targ}}}`, but with clipped noise added on each dimension of the action.
 After adding the clipped noise, the target action is then clipped to lie in the valid action range (all valid actions, :math:`a`, satisfy :math:`a_{Low} \leq a \leq a_{High}`).
 The target actions are thus:

 .. math::

     a'(s') = \text{clip}\left(\mu_{\theta_{\text{targ}}}(s') + \text{clip}(\epsilon,-c,c), a_{Low}, a_{High}\right), \;\;\;\;\; \epsilon \sim \mathcal{N}(0, \sigma)

 Target policy smoothing essentially serves as a regularizer for the algorithm.
-It addresses a particular failure mode that can happen in DDPG: if the Q-function approximator develops an incorrect sharp peak for some actions, the policy will quickly exploit that peak and then have brittle or incorrect behavior.
+It addresses a particular failure mode that can happen in DDPG: if the Q-function approximator develops an incorrect sharp peak for some actions, the policy will quickly exploit that peak and then have brittle or incorrect behaviour.
 This can be averted by smoothing out the Q-function over similar actions, which target policy smoothing is designed to do.

 Next: **clipped double-Q learning**.
 Both Q-functions use a single target, calculated using whichever of the two Q-functions gives a smaller target value: